Tooth Extraction in Nashville, TN

 Assessment and Numbing

-We examine the tooth with X-rays and discuss your extraction plan.
+The tooth is examined with X-rays and the extraction plan discussed.
 Topical numbing gel is applied, then local anesthesia.
-If you're having sedation, it's administered now.
-You'll feel no pain, only pressure.
+If sedation is part of your plan, it is administered now.
+No pain, only pressure.

-Using specialized instruments, we carefully loosen the tooth and remove it from the socket.
-The entire process typically takes 10–20 minutes per tooth.
-You'll hear instruments and feel vibration, but never sharp pain.
+Specialized instruments loosen the tooth and remove it from the socket.
+The process takes 10–20 minutes per tooth.
+You hear instruments and feel vibration, but never sharp pain.

 Socket Management

-After removal, we may place bone graft material (if needed for future implants) and sterile gauze to stop bleeding.
+After removal, bone graft material may be placed (if needed for future implants) and sterile gauze stops bleeding.
 Some patients benefit from stitches to close the socket and promote healing.

 Immediate Aftercare

 Bite on gauze for 30–45 minutes to form a blood clot.
-We review pain management, activity restrictions, and healing timeline.
-Written instructions and prescriptions are provided.
+Pain management, activity restrictions, and healing timeline are reviewed.
+Written instructions and prescriptions provided.

 After Treatment